ch2343/scCRAFT/README.md

 The evaluating procedure `obtain_embeddings()` saves the integrated latent representation of cells in `adata.obsm['X_scCRAFT']` directly, which can be used for downstream integrative analysis.

 #### Parameters in `scCRAFT training`:
+* `method`: Method of the clustering.
+'Leiden' will take more time but might provide more accurate result. *Default*: `Louvain`.
 * `resolution1`: Coefficient of the low resolution clustering.
 A higher low resolution might separate same cell type. *Default*: `0.5`.
 * `epochs`: Number of steps for training. *Default*: `150`.
 Use `training_steps=50` for datasets with batch number over 80.
 (Drop this manually if even more batches)
 * `d_coef`: The coefficient of discriminator loss in the overall loss.
 Higher value means stronger mixing. *Default*: `0.2`.